hhamazaki/Shiny-Apps/Spawner_Recruit/documents/JAGS_help.md

 To achieve the stable simulation, every Bayesian models have following 4 controls:
 * **Burn-in**  Initial simulation and highly unstable, so that all samples in this stage is thrown out.
-(Default: 1000)
+(Default: 5000)
 * **Simulation**  This is the stage when samples can be taken.
 Ideally this phase should be stable.
 (Default: 10000)
 * **Thinning**  Sample every xxth simulation.
 Length of the simulaiton and thinning will determine the number of samples from which parameter estimates are calculated: samples = simulation/ thinning.
-Generally, this should be from 1000 to 10000 (Default 10)
+Generally, this should be from 1000 to 10000 (Default 5)
 * **Chains**  The number of simulation experiments with different starting points.
 JAGS selects starting points randomly from the priors.
 If model is correct, final simulation should reach identical mean-median regardless starting points.
 The number of chains are generally 1 - 5.
-(Default 1)
+(Default 3)

-Under the default settings, a total of (burn-in + simulation)xchains (1000+10000)x1 =11000) simulation is conducted.
-Of those, 1000 samples are taken (simulation/thinning = 10000/10 = 1000).
-Model parameters estimates are based on 1000 samples.
+Under the default settings, a total of (burn-in + simulation)xchains (5000+10000)x3 =45000) simulation is conducted.
+Of those, 6000 samples are taken (simulation/thinning = 3x10000/5 = 6000).
+Model parameters estimates are based on 6000 samples.

 The default is set to produce **quick and reasonable estimates**.
 It is **recommended** to increase the length of burn-in and simulations and the number of chains to obtain **better and more stable estimates**.
 Generally, **longer burn-in and simulation and moree chains will produce better model parameter estimates.** However, this will also **increase** simulation time significantly.
-A rule of thumb is (1) run the model with default setting, (2) check trace and density plots, (3) if the plots do not look good, increase burn-in, simulation, and chains until getting good plots.
+A general direction is run the model with default setting and check trace and density plots.
+If the plots do not look good, increase burn-in and simulation lengths until obtaining good plots.

 When good parameter estimates are not achieved after long simulations, this is an indication that: (1) **data are not informative**, or (2) **wrong model specifications**.